spacetelescope/acstools/doc/source/calacs_hstcal.rst

 For all full-frame WFC exposures, pixel-based CTE correction (ACS ISR 2010-03 and 2012-03) is applied at the end of the ACSCCD series; i.e., after BLEVCORR.

-Because the CTE correction is applied before DARKCORR, it is necessary to use a CTE-corrected dark (DRKCFILE) for the PCTECORR step.
+Because the CTE correction is applied before DARKCORR and FLSHCORR, it is necessary to use a CTE-corrected dark (DRKCFILE) and post-flash (FLSCFILE) if the PCTECORR step is enabled.

-Parameters characterizing the CTE correction are stored in a reference table (PCTETAB).
+Parameters characterizing the CTE correction are stored in a reference table, PCTETAB.

 Required Keywords
 -----------------